LSXPrime/soundflow-docs/src/content/docs/api-reference.md

 **Properties:**

-* `Pan`: The panning of the component's output (-1 to 1, where -1 is left, 0 is center, and 1 is right).
+* `Pan`: The panning of the component's output (0.0 for full left, 0.5 for center, 1.0 for full right, using equal-power panning).
 * `Name`: The name of the component.
 * `Parent`: The parent mixer of this component.
 * `Solo`: Whether the component is soloed.